iSneeze/yt-chat-css/README.md

 # Customization

-You can customize the colors yourself in the first paragraph! :D Even change the emote in the background, or provide your own image url.
+You can customize the colors yourself in the first paragraph!

 ```css
 :root {